ondrej1024/carelink-python-client/README.md

 This project is based on other peoples work which I want to thank for their efforts.

-* [Bence Szász](https://github.com/benceszasz) for the original  Java implementation
+* [Pal Marci](https://github.com/palmarci) for discovering the Carelink Cloud API communication of the "Carelink Connect" app

-* [Ben West](https://github.com/bewest) for providing valuable details on the Carelink API and workflow
+* [Bence Szász](https://github.com/benceszasz) for the Java implementation of the [xDrip Carelink Follower](https://github.com/NightscoutFoundation/xDrip/tree/master/app/src/main/java/com/eveningoutpost/dexdrip/cgm/carelinkfollow)

 ## Disclaimer